neuraptic/nexusml/README.md

 ## Requirements

 - Python 3.10
+- [Auth0](https://auth0.com/) configuration for user authentication
-- AWS setup (S3 bucket and credentials) if you want to use S3 as the file storage backend.
+- [AWS S3](https://aws.amazon.com/s3/) configuration if you want to use S3 as the file storage backend

 ## Pending Refactor Note